Luke, Chapter 10

 Note: This hymn could be hurtful for those who've had a difficult childhood.

-If so, I mourn and grieve.
-May God restore us in every way.
+If so, I mourn and grieve, and may God restore us in every way.
+Amen.

 A cheerful trust maintain;